Greek Vinaigrette Dressing

 From my research, I found that Greek and Italian dressings are actually really similar.
 They’re both a mix of olive oil and dried herbs but Italian dressings are traditionally mixed with peppers and a little sugar where Greek dressings usually stick to garlic and oregano.

-Ingredients for Greek Salad Dressing
+Ingredients for Homemade Greek Dressing

 As with all salads… the dressing makes or breaks the salad!
 Here is a simple vinaigrette that pairs perfectly with this Greek salad dressing but could go with a variety of other salad recipes as well!